Nepal

 people at shopping Street market at Patan Durbar Square kathmandu

-People crowd the streets of the Patan Durbar Square market during the five-day Diwali Festival.
-This festival celebrates the triumph of light over darkness © Ro
+Crowds fill the lively streets around Patan Durbar Square during Diwali, celebrating the triumph of light over darkness in a festival bursting with color and joy. © Ro

 people celebration in Patan Dubar Square